onnx/onnxmltools/README.md

 ```

 ### Keras -> ONNX Conversion
-Next, we show an example of converting a Keras model into an ONNX model with `target_opset=7`, which corresponds to ONNX version 1.2.
+Next, we show an example of converting a Keras model into an ONNX model with `target_opset=7`, which corresponds to ONNX release version 1.2.

 ```python
 import onnxmltools